rini1301/pi-shaped-workshop-Renu-Singh/README.md

 ## 📁 Day 1 - Docker & Node.js Hello World App

-This repository demonstrates basic Docker usage: containerizing a simple Node.js application and pushing the image to Docker Hub.

----

-## 🚀 What Has Been Done

 - ✅ Created a simple Node.js REST API (`Hello, world!!`)
 - ✅ Wrote a `Dockerfile` to containerize the app
 - ✅ Built the Docker image with the tag `renu1301/hello-node-api:day1`